 Originally from Deer Lake, Newfoundland, Spencer Crewe has been an audio engineer since 1996.
 He has worked with a wide range of traditional and popular artists, including Great Big Sea, The Ennis Sisters, Shanneyganock, and The Masterless Men.
 Since joining the MMaP team in 2004, Spencer has digitized, restored, and mastered numerous audio collections for MMaP’s Back on Track Audio Publication Series.
 In 2015, he completed a week-long residency at the Smithsonian Folkways Archive in Washington, DC.

-Visit the Graduate Programs in Ethnomusicology section for a full list of core and affiliated faculty, as well as current graduate students.
+Visit the Graduate Programs in Ethnomusicology section of this website for a full list of core and affiliated faculty, as well as current graduate students.